alanr74/Barrier/README.md

 3. **Transaction Processing**:
    - Fetch next unprocessed transaction for the barrier's lane
    - Check if transaction is "In" direction (Direction = 1)
-   - Validate number plate against authorized list and date/time range
+   - Validate number plate against authorized list and date/time range using the barrier's ApiDownBehavior
    - Send pulse to barrier hardware if valid

 ### Manual Mode